rossweinstein/Evolutionary-Computing-Python/README.md

 ## About This Project
 ### Origin
 This is a python version of a [java program](https://github.com/rossweinstein/Evolutionary-Computing-Java) I wrote in the summer of 2016.
-I am newer to python and became interested in what it would be like to rewrite a program in a different langugae.
 I found this project helpful in many ways because I not only saw how much I've progressed as a developer since I wrote the original, but it also gave me a better understanding of python and java as I worked through the bugs and design decisions.

 ### Installation
 This project is not available through pip.
 To use the code you must clone this repository.